Quillianne/drivers-ddboat-ros2/README.md

 ```bash
 docker build -t ddboat_ros2 -f Dockerfile.arm32 .
 ```
-This image compiles ROS 2 Humble from source and may take a long time to build.
+ROS 2 Humble does not ship prebuilt arm32 packages so this image is based on Ubuntu 22.04 and compiles ROS 2 from source.
+Building it may therefore take a long time.

 The image vendors the `wjwwood/serial` library, so no extra host packages are needed.